Recovery Guarantees for Distributed-OMP: PROOFS

+\begin{theorem} Under Assumptions \ref{assum:M1}-\ref{assum:r1} and the max-MIP condition $\mumax<1$, for sufficiently large $d=d(\epsilon)$, with probability at least $1-2/d ,$ a single round of \DJ recovers the support of a $1$-sparse vector $\tv$. \end{theorem} A few remarks are in place.
+First, note that when $K=1$, \DS with $L=1$ reduces to the same algorithm as \DJ, and thus this result holds for this algorithm as well.
+Second, as mentioned in Section \ref{sec:theory}, when $\mumax\ll 1$ condition \eqref{eq:r_cond} roughly translates to $r\gtrsim \epsilon^2$, and hence $r\gtrsim \mumax$.
+Thus, there is a range of relatively low SNR values for which \DJ succeeds to recover the support, even though the probability of any single machine to do so is very low.

-\subsection{Proof of Theorem \ref{thm:DJ-OMP1}}
+\subsubsection{Proof of Theorem \ref{thm:DJ-OMP1}}

-When $K=1$, the initial estimated support set is $\hatS=\emptyset$ and thus it trivially holds that $\hatS\subset S$.
-Moreover, \OMPStep simplifies to the following procedure.
+When $K=1$, only a single round is performed with an input set $\hats=\emptyset$.
+Thus it trivially holds that $\hats\subset \S$.
+In addition, \OMPStep simplifies to the following procedure.
 At each contacted machine $m$, the residual is simply the response vector, i.e., $\res^{(m)}=\y^{(m)}$.
-Thus, machine $m$ sends to the fusion center the index
+Thus, the index sent by machine $m$ to the fusion center is given by

-Another simplification in the case $K=1$ is that the support set only contains one index, which we denote by $k$, i.e., $S=\left\lbrace k\right\rbrace $.
-To conclude the proof of Theorem \ref{thm:DJ-OMP1}, we derive a lower bound on the probability $p_k^{(m)}$ for the support index $k$ in the following Lemma \ref{lem:pmax1} and an upper bound on the probability $p_j^{(m)}$ for each non-support index $j\notin S$ in the following Lemma \ref{lem:p_j_t1}.
-Their proofs appear in Section \ref{app:lemmas_1}.
+Another simplification in the case $K=1$ is that the support set contains only one index, which we denote by $k$, i.e., $\S=\left\lbrace k\right\rbrace $.
+To prove Theorem \ref{thm:DJ-OMP1}, we derive a lower bound on the probability $p_k^{(m)}$ for the support index $k$ in the following Lemma \ref{lem:pmax1} and an upper bound on the probability $p_j^{(m)}$ for each non-support index $j\notin \S$ in the following Lemma \ref{lem:p_j_t1}.
+Their proofs appear in Section \ref{app:lemmas_1} and are based on a probabilistic analysis of the inner products between the response vector $\y^{(m)}$, which consists of signal and noise, and different columns $\xn_{i}$.